-The commissioner of human services may approve pilot projects to provide alternatives to or enhance coordination of the delivery of mental health services required under the Minnesota Comprehensive Adult Mental Health Act, Minnesota Statutes, sections 245.461 to 245.486.
+The commissioner of human services may approve pilot projects to provide alternatives to or enhance coordination of the delivery of mental health services required under the Minnesota Comprehensive Adult Mental Health Act, sections 245.461 to 245.486.

 The pilot projects shall be established to design, plan, and improve the mental health service delivery system for adults with serious and persistent mental illness that would:

 (1) provide an expanded array of services from which clients can choose services appropriate to their needs;

 (2) be based on purchasing strategies that improve access and coordinate services without cost shifting;

 (3) incorporate existing state facilities and resources into the community mental health infrastructure through creative partnerships with local vendors; and

 (4) utilize existing categorical funding streams and reimbursement sources in combined and creative ways, except appropriations to regional treatment centers and all funds that are attributable to the operation of state-operated services are excluded unless appropriated specifically by the legislature for a purpose consistent with this section or section 246.0136, subdivision 1.

 Evaluation of each project will be based on outcome evaluation criteria negotiated with each project prior to implementation.